Rare and exclusive few-body decays of the Higgs, Z, W bosons, and the top quark: Rare top quark decays

 Here, $p_1, p_2, p_3$ are the momentum of t quark, b quark and meson, respectively.
 The indices $r,s$ denote the spin states of the corresponding particles, the index $\lambda$ denotes polarization state of the vector meson, $u(\overline{u})(p,r)$ is the Dirac spinor associated with the creation (annihilation) operator of a fermion with momentum $p$ and spin $r$.
 For the generic case of a semiexclusive decay into a meson $\rm M^\pm$ plus a b (or $\overline{\rm b}$ quark), taking the meson and b quark as massless compared to the top quark, the decay rate of both pseudoscalar and vector mesons are the same, and read

 where $f_\mathrm{M}$ is the decay constant of the meson, and $|V_\mathrm{qq'}|^2$ the relevant CKM matrix element, and where the last numerical equality is obtained with the parameters of Table~\ref{tab:params}.
 The decay $\BR(\rm t \to \pi^+ + b)$ was first estimated in Ref.~\cite{Beneke:2000hk}, but their expression differs from Eq.~(\ref{eq:t_M_b_decay}) here by a factor of 1/9~\cite{Long-ShunLu2024}.
 We extend here the study of semiexclusive $\rm t\to meson + b$-jet decays to include the $\rm M^\pm = \rho^\pm,\, K^\pm,\, D^\pm,\, D^\pm_{s},\, B^\pm,\, B_\mathrm{c}^\pm$ channels (and their corresponding excited states) by employing the decay constants from the recent compilation for the light mesons~\cite{Grossman:2015cak}, and from lattice calculations~\cite{Becirevic:2012ti,Colquhoun:2015oha} for the heavy ones (Table~\ref{tab:params}).
 The resulting $\rm t \to b+M$ branching fractions are tabulated in Table~\ref{tab:t_b_meson_decays}, and also shown in graphical form in Fig.~\ref{fig:t_meson_b_quark_limits}.
 Estimated theoretical branching fractions are in the $\mathcal{O}(10^{-7}$--$10^{-12})$ range.
 No experimental search has been performed to date at the LHC.
-Although no channel is producible in the clean FCC-ee environment, most channels will be accessible at FCC-hh.
+About four channels are producible in the clean FCC-ee environment, and all of them will be accessible at FCC-hh.